Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 1pm – Optional lunch

-What you will learn and leave with
+What you will leave with

-- A better understanding of what makes an effective speech
+- A better understanding of your counterparts

 - Insights on how to work with multilingual audiences